Access and services at the port of Calvi

-The largest marina in Corsica, the Calvi marina has 500 moorings and 150 stopover points.
+The largest marina in Corsica, the Calvi marina has 500 moorings and 150 stopover points - plenty of space for your yacht!
 From the beginning of June to the end of September the port is open 7 days a week, from 7am to 9pm.
 Off-season hours are from 8am to 5.30pm.As far as amenities are concerned, you will have free Wi-Fi in the port of Calvi, showers/toilets, laundry facilities and a currency exchange service during the summer season.
 For refuelling you will have access to fresh water/electricity and you will be able to refuel from 8am to 8pm every day during the season.
 Please note that out of season you will only be able to refuel on Monday, Wednesday and Saturday from 10am to 12pm and from 2pm to 5pm.

 The city's main attraction is its citadel, which offers a magnificent panorama of the city.
 Built under the Genoese occupation, the city is home to some beautiful monuments, including the Poudrière, the Saint Antoine Oratory and the House of Christopher Columbus.
 In the 13th century Cathedral of Saint John the Baptist, you will be able to observe beautiful works of ancient art.
 Finally, a bit out of town but a GlobeSailor all-time favourite is Notre-Dame de la Serra - offering breath-taking views of the Gulf of Calvi!
 If in search of restaurants, bars or shops, take a stroll along Rue Clémenceau and Quai Landry.